Create a Feature Migration Template

 - Choose your Salesforce Org.

-- Click Fetch Objects to retrieve all the objects that are available in the selected Source Org.
+- Click Fetch Objects to retrieve all available objects in the selected Source Org.

 - By default, only nCino objects available in the Source Org will be auto-populated.
 To view all the objects available, click on Show All Objects.

-- Using / button you can select/deselect all the objects for your template.
+- Using / button, you can select/deselect all the objects for your template.
 Or, use the Ctrl key and select multiple objects of your choice and move them to the selected tab using /button.
-Once you have selected the object, ARM will retrieve the list of fields included in that object behind the scenes.
+Once you have selected the object, ARM will retrieve the fields included in that object behind the scenes.

 - Click on Next to go to the Record Configuration Tab.

 This tab is where you apply filters for the entry objects.
 Also, on the left side of the screen, you can see the list of items that are segregated into:

 - Selected List: This will include a list of all objects that are part of your selected template and objects that you have chosen to add later on.